 1. Review your letter of admission on the application portal

-It includes important information about your semester of admission, major, and residency status.
-Log in to the application portal with the PIN and password used when you submitted your application, and click on "Your application decision is now available online" to review your letter of admission.
+You have likely landed on this page from your admission letter.
+Be sure to keep your letter handy.
+It includes important information about your semester of admission, major, residency status, and University ID (UID).
+If you have not yet seen your letter, log in to the application portal with the PIN and password used when you submitted your application, and click on "Your application decision is now available online" to review your letter of admission.

 6. Submit additional documents (International students only)

 Visit the International Students & Scholar Services (ISSS) website to complete the “New Student To Do List.”
 International students must submit the following materials to the ISSS office to receive an I-20: